PHPFusion/PHPFusion/README.md

 - 9.01 is beta 1
 - 9.02 is beta 2
 - Removed 9.1 branch
-- Protected 7.03 branch from branch removal
+- Protected 7.02.07 branch from branch removal
-- Submodules added to /infusions (Transition is in progress)
+- Submodules added to /infusions

 New Changes: About Submodules and Git Management of Core Infusions (CI)
 ===